-- ii) neighbouring residential amenity and privacy of existing homes and gardens must be maintained and unacceptable light spillage avoided; - vehicular access or car parking should not have an adverse impact on neighbours in terms of noise or light.
-Access roads between dwellings and unnecessarily long access roads will not normally be acceptable; - iv) development on backland sites must be more intimate in mass and scale and lower than frontage properties; and - v) features such as trees, shrubs and wildlife habitat, which are important to character, appearance or wildlife must be retained or re-provided.
+- i) neighbouring residential amenity and privacy of existing homes and gardens must be maintained and unacceptable light spillage avoided; - vehicular access or car parking should not have an adverse impact on neighbours in terms of noise or light.
+Access roads between dwellings and unnecessarily long access roads will not normally be acceptable; - iii) development on backland sites must be more intimate in mass and scale and lower than frontage properties; and - v) features such as trees, shrubs and wildlife habitat must be retained or re-provided.